forsyde/aesa-radar/docs/text/45_TestSuite.md

 printed output is *this* flawless.
-As mentioned in this section's introduction, like any other software project, a ForSyDe model grows organically with consecutive iterations between system specification and model implementation, often held accountable by different paties or groups.
+As mentioned in this section's introduction, like any other software project, a ForSyDe model grows organically with consecutive iterations between system specification and model implementation, often held accountable by different parties or groups.
 Along with traditional unit tests (not covered by this report), property checking is a powerful tool which shortens these iteration cycles by setting a formal "legal frame" within which each (sub-)component in a a model needs to operate.
 Apart from helping in understanding the specification